port-labs/port-docs/docs/tutorials/complete-use-cases/iac-templates.md

 ## Summary

-IaC templates helps your team to efficiently control and configure any cloud resources you have.
+IaC templates helps your team to efficiently control and configure any cloud resources in your possession.

-Port Self-Service Actions allows you to quickly ramp up an event based infrastructure to apply your IaC templates.
+Port Self-Service Actions allows you to quickly ramp up an event based infrastructure to leverage your IaC templates.